NathaliaReyes/logo-maker/README.md

 ## Usage

-The usage of this application is to automate the creation of a README file for a project.
+The usage of this application is to automate the creation of a SVG logo file for a project.
 A README file is a document that introduces, explains, or provides key information about a project.
 It's often the first document people read when they encounter a project on platforms like GitHub.

 This is a step-by-step guide on how to use this application:
 1. **Install the application:** Clone or download the application to your local machine.
-Then, navigate to the application directory in your terminal and run npm install to install the necessary dependencies (inquirer).
+Then, navigate to the application directory in your terminal and run:
+  > npm install -g inquirer@8.2.4
+to install the necessary dependencies (inquirer version: 8.2.4 recommended).
+You may install the *jest DevDependency* for testing purposes if interested
+  > npm install -g jest

 2. **Run the application:** In the terminal, run the command node index.js to start the application.

-3. **Answer the prompts:** The application will prompt you with a series of questions about your project.
-Answer each question as accurately as possible.
-The questions cover the project's title, description, installation instructions, usage information, credits, license, features, contribution guidelines, test instructions, GitHub username, and email address.
+3. **Answer the prompts:** The application will prompt you with a series of questions about specific details for the logo, such as the color, shape, and any text they want to include.

-4. **Generate the README:** After you've answered all the questions, the application will generate a README file (README.md) based on your responses.
-The README will be saved in the same directory as the application.
+4. **Generate the logo:** After you've answered all the questions, the application will generate a **svg** file (logo.svg) based on your responses.
+The logo will be saved in the folder examples.

-5. **Use the README:** You can now use the generated README file for your project.
-You might need to make some minor edits or additions, but the bulk of the work has been done for you.
+5. **Use the logo:** You can now use the generated logo for various purposes.
+Because the logo is in SVG format, it can be scaled to any size without loss of quality.

 ## Credits